 As an interdisciplinarily trained sociologist, I work at the intersection of criminology, law and society, and gender.
 In my research I embrace an intersectional approach to understanding the way current public discourses and legal policies impact marginalized communities.
 I address the ways systems used in the social control of deviance— criminalization and medicalization— participate in social exclusion.
 My previous research demonstrates the ways in which responsibilization is a fundamentally gendered state practice and explores the nature and impact of responsibilization strategies on women and their communities.

-My research at the women’s program began with my dissertation, Returning to Grace: Gender and Responsibilization in the State’s Management of Sex Work and Trafficking, based on 18 months of ethnographic field work, qualitative interviews with over 50 program clients, staff, and related experts, and quantitative analysis of survey data (n= 507).
+My research at the women’s program began with my dissertation, Returning to Grace, based on 18 months of ethnographic field work, qualitative interviews with over 50 program clients, staff, and related experts, and quantitative analysis of survey data (n= 507).
 In my current position as a postdoctoral fellow I am advancing the second project at the men’s program in order to extend some of the central themes raised in my previous work regarding the process and impacts of the institutionalization of social movement frames and goals into public policy and the and the relationship between responsibilization and social inequalities.
-The book length manuscript I am completing, tentatively titled Rescue Rehab, draws from a comparative analysis of these programs and reveals the myriad of ways responsibilization is gendered and easily understood as a product of racialization in a larger context of medicalization and criminalization.
+The book length manuscript I am completing, tentatively titled Rescue Rehab, reveals the myriad of ways responsibilization is gendered and easily understood as a product of racialization in a larger context of carceral State power.

 Jungleib, Lillian Taylor.
 2018.
 “Anti-Trafficking and Feminism: Survivors as Movement Activists.”
 In Jo Reger (ed.)
 Nevertheless They Persisted: Feminisms and Continued Resistance in the U.S. Women’s Movement.
 London, UK: Routledge.